jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_C--PythonAndPiCamera.md

 # Bioe 421/521: Microcontroller Applications
 #### Instructor: Jordan Miller<br>TA: Madeleine Gomel<br>github.com/jmil/Bioe421_521-MicrocontrollerApplications

+## NOTE FOR 2021: Try to complete as much of the lab as you can and replace using the Pi camera with taking photos from the ski resort camera URL.

 ## Lab 5C.
 Python and the Raspberry Pi Camera

 We've previously used the Raspberry Pi Camera by calling the `raspistill` command to take pictures and `raspivid` command to take a video.
 We could add these into bash shell scripts for more automated handling.
 However, `python` on Raspberry Pi has some special constructs which allow more flexible use of the Raspberry Pi Camera.
 Let's take a look.